richkk34/richkk34portfolio/content/pages/index.md

     backgroundSize: full
     title: 'I AM A DATA ANALYST, ACADEMIC AND MARKET RESEARCHER'
     subtitle: >-
-      I'm sharing my details to demonstrate the work I've done in the past few years.
-If you're impressed, feel free to scroll down for more info and credentials.If you're impressed, feel free to scroll down for more info and credentials.
-In the subsequent sections, you'll find detailed project outlines, performance metrics, and testimonials that further validate my expertise and dedication to delivering exceptional results.
-Let's delve deeper into the intricacies of my work and explore the impact it has had on various industries and clients.
+      I'm sharing my information to demonstrate the effort I've invested in the past few years.
+Once you're impressed, feel free to scroll down for more details and credentials.I graduated with a Master's in Computer Science from Stanford University, specializing in Artificial Intelligence.
+My passion lies in developing innovative solutions using machine learning algorithms.
+Recently, I led a team project on natural language processing, achieving a 20% increase in accuracy.
+My expertise includes deep learning frameworks like TensorFlow and PyTorch.
+Diligent and detail-oriented, I thrive in collaborative environments where creativity flourishes.
+Thank you for considering my profile.
     styles:
       self:
         height: auto